Skip to main content

 40th Reunion Welcome Event

-Members of the 1984 and 1985 classes are invited to this first reuniting event.
-Please join your Reunion Planning Committee and classmates as we kick-off our weekend of reconnecting.
-After 10 p.m., please BYOB!
+Members of the 1984 and 1985 classes are invited to join your Reunion Planning Committee and classmates as we kick off this weekend of reconnecting.
+After 10 p.m., you are welcome to BYOB!

 Rain Location: Norris Lounge